MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. In the Configuration area, under Subscription, **select** the checkbox for the "Azure Pass - Sponsorship" subscription and slide the **Status** option to the right.

+    >**Note:** If it switch back to disconnected, please review the Learning Path 3, Exercise 1, Task 1 to assign the proper permissions to your account.

 1. The *Status* should be now **Connected** and "Bi-directional sync" should be *Enabled*.

 1. Scroll down and under the "Create incidents - Recommended!" area, select **Enable**.